StoopDJ/MusicVisuals/README.md

 Student Number: C18442284

 # Description of the assignment
-Aim of this assignemt was something beautiful while listening to music. so i have created my own processing sketchs, I really liked this module so from the start of semaster I was working on this and created lots of sketches and for this assignment I had to choose best ones which goes and matches with the music in the background.
+Aim of this assignemt was something beautiful while listening to music. so i have created my own processing sketches, I really liked this module so from the start of semaster I was working on this and created lots of sketches and for this assignment I had to choose best ones which goes and matches with the music in the background.
-I have chosen 6 classes for this assignment and I used FFT funtion for my music.
+I have chosen 6 classes for this assignment and I used FFT funtion for my music whcih would be react to the music.
 I have put up all of this classes together in one big master file and made each one of them in a loop using keyboard so while im running the programe I can swap between each loop at any time I needed. there is 6 loops in my Final file but i only used 5 of them i think the other one wasnt matching the scene so i didnt use it at all.

 # Instructions
-my own code is in a new branch which is called "FINAL" there is another branch called "PROJECT" that was only my practice one and it is not finished. to view my codes please change the branch to "FINAL", I have created a folder with my student number C18442284 which all my codes are in it. i have couple of files there but again the main file whcih contains all the loops is Final.java simply run the Final.java and use the keyboard (#1-#6) u can loop through all 6 functions.
+my own code is in a new branch which is called "FINAL" there is another branch called "PROJECT" that was only my practice one and it is not finished. to view my codes please change the branch to "FINAL", I have created a folder with my student number C18442284 which all my codes are in it.
+I have couple of files there for this assignmetn but again the main file which would contains all the loops together is the Final.java simply run the Final.java and use the keyboard (#1-#6) u can loop through all 6 functions in any order you want, i have created a video of my order which i think would be the best match.

 # How it works